ejamesc/cors-api/readme.markdown

     scrapy crawl cors

-The scrapy project will start crawling the CORS website, and store all data scraped in mongodb.
+The scrapy project will start crawling the CORS website, and store all data scraped in a MongoDB collection called 'modules'.

 API details
 -----------